OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 }
 ```

-**THE DRAFTS POPULATOR SFN DOES NOT PERFORM A RECURSIVE MERGE ON BETWEEN ANY OF YOUR INPUTS AND THE DEFAULT INPUTS**
+> [!IMPORTANT]
+> The DRAFT Event Populator does NOT perform a merge on any of your inputs and the default inputs.

-This means if you specify the following in your data inputs payload
+This means if you specify the following in your data inputs payload:

 ```json5
 // ...